-- Make sure medical records are viewed only by those who need to see them. - Store them in an area not easily accessible to non-essential staff/others. - Do not leave medical records lying around unattended or in an area where others can see them. - Don't leavenues in carseaus, lick the runk.
+- Make sure medical records are viewed only by those who need to see them. - Store them in an area not easily accessible to non-essential staff/others. - Do not leave medical records lying around unattended or in an area where others can see them. - Don't leave files on car seats; lock them in the trunk.